ulflor/wavepacket/doc/representations.rst

 Here we only introduce the most important elements.
 The takeaway message is:

 * States in Wavepacket are represented by a coefficient vector in a special basis.
-You should generally transform them, for example into a grid (DVR) representation, before, say, plotting them.
+For most purposes, you should transform the state into a more suited basis.
+For example, you should transform to the DVR if you want to plot a state.
 * A grid is built as the direct product of one or more one-dimensional grids called degrees of freedom.